hypercore-protocol/hyperdrive-daemon/README.md

 # ⛰️ hyperdrive-daemon
 A daemon for creating, storing and sharing Hyperdrives.
-Provides both a gRPC API (see [`hyperdrive-daemon-client`](https://github.com/andrewosh/hyperdrive-daemon-client)), and a FUSE interface for mounting drives as directories.
+Provides both a gRPC API (see [`hyperdrive-daemon-client`](https://github.com/andrewosh/hyperdrive-daemon-client)), and an optional FUSE interface for mounting drives as directories.

-The Hyperdrive daemon lets your mount Hyperdrives as directories on both OSX and Linux.
+If you choose to use FUSE, the Hyperdrive daemon lets your mount Hyperdrives as directories on both OSX and Linux.
 The daemon requires all users to have a private "root" drive, into which additional subdrives can be mounted and shared with others.
 After starting the daemon, you can create your root drive as follows:
 ```
 ❯ hyperdrive fs mount
 Mounted a drive with the following info: